 The needs of out-of-area visitors are even more difficult to meet.
 For instance, there has been some pressure to expand the Aldrich Point facility, which currently consists of one boat lane on one acre of land at the terminus of a long, narrow, winding County road that passes through some of the best dairy land in the County.
-Aldrich Point Road is typical a country road, with numerous cattle crossings, playing children, and slow vehicles.
+Typical of Aldrich Point Road is typical a country road, with are numerous cattle crossings, playing children, and slow vehicles.
 Additional use of the facility could potentially alter the rural lifestyle of the area.
+In addition, to the east along the railroad tracks, an eagles nest has been cited.
+The Nature Conservancy has suggested protecting this area in order to attract as many eagles to the point as possible.
+The Aldrich Point facility, except for general maintenance requirements, as far as Northeast County residents are concerned, should be adequate for many generations.